You’re ready to buy a used Sea-Doo trailer to haul your jet ski around from boat ramp to boat ramp, but is it really worth it? Let’s find out.

 - It is listed at half the price of a new jet ski trailer

-If what you’re looking at doesn’t subscribe to these 3 rules, then pass on that rusty bit of metal and spend the little extra for a new trailer.
+If what you’re looking at doesn’t subscribe to these 3 rules, then pass on that rusty bit of metal and spend a little extra for a new trailer.

 After all, you’ve already spent a huge amount on your personal watercraft.
 An extra $1,000 for a trailer that will haul your toy safely to your favorite riding spots is a worthwhile investment.